Rigorous criteria for anomalous waves induced by abrupt depth change using truncated KdV statistical mechanics

 where $\pto$ indicates convergence in probability \cite{Varadhan2001}.

 Now, returning to \eqref{uBX}, the scalar product $\Bhat \dotp \Xv$ is a finite sum of independent normal random variables, hence is a normal random variable.
-Furthermore, since $\Bhat$ is a unit vector, the variance is one, $\Bhat \dotp \Xv \sim \NN(0,1)$.
-Substituting the limiting value \eqref{LLN1} into \eqref{uBX} implies that, in the limit $\Lambda \to \infty$, $\uL$ behaves as a normal random variable with variance $1/2$:
+Furthermore, since $\Bhat$ is a unit vector, the variance is unity, $\Bhat \dotp \Xv \sim \NN(0,1)$.
+Substituting the limiting value \eqref{LLN1} into \eqref{uBX} implies that, in the limit $\Lambda \to \infty$, $\uL$ converges to a normal random variable with variance $1/2$:

 \end{proof}